-Gender diversity also plays a crucial role since it enables us to benefit from a larger talent pool, and allows us as a company to develop a better understanding of important customer groups.
+Gender diversity also plays a crucial role, since it enables us to benefit from a larger talent pool and allows us to develop a better understanding of important customer groups as a company.

 Internationality and global mindset

-The Executive Board meets this objective with management experience in the named regions, e.g., in the following countries: Denmark, Spain, the United States, Singapore, and Malaysia.
+The Executive Board meets this objective with management experience in these regions, e.g., in the following countries: Denmark, Spain, the United States, Singapore, and Malaysia.
 In addition, more than one-third of the Executive Board members are not German citizens.

 The current Executive Board fulfills both of the aforementioned objectives: All required aspects of the competency profile are covered by at least one member of the Executive Board.
 Likewise, two members of the Executive Board possess multiple years of experience working within the Group prior to their appointment to the Executive Board.

-To efficiently lead and manage the Group, the Executive Board must have in-depth knowledge of the key industries and business sectors that the company operates in.
+To efficiently lead and manage the Group, the Executive Board must have in-depth knowledge of the key industries and business sectors in which the company operates.
 For each of the areas Life Science, Healthcare, and Electronics, there should be at least one member of the Executive Board with in-depth expertise in accordance with the diversity concept.